 1:00 – 1:45 p.m.
 “My Patriotic Duty” – Women and the Preservation of Old South Meeting House Boston

 When Boston’s iconic Old South Meeting House was threatened with imminent demolition in 1876, public outrage ensued.
 A group of Boston area women, led by philanthropist Mary Hemenway, became the driving force behind the building’s successful preservation.
 The “20 women of Boston,” as this group came to be known, organized fundraisers to secure a mortgage and then ensure the building’s ongoing preservation and future security.
 Women involved with ongoing preservation efforts in the 1870s-1880s included author Louisa May Alcott, and even Mary Tyler of “Mary Had a Little Lamb” fame.
 Erica Lindamood, director of education at Old South Meeting House, will share highlights from this colorful historic preservation success story, and consider Hemenway’s claim that her advocacy for the building was her “patriotic duty” in light of 19th-century politics and social history.

 2:00 – 2:45 p.m.
 The Tireless Traditionalist: Mary Harrod Northend and “Old Salem”, 1904-1926.

-One of Salem’s most entrepreneurial representatives of the Colonial Revival movement was Salem-born author and entrepreneur Mary Harrod Northend (1850-1926), who wrote 11 books and countless magazine articles from 1904 until her accidental death in 1926, advancing an earnest and idealistic vision of New England in general, and “Old Salem” in particular, as style sources for the present and future.
+Dr. Donna Seger, Chair of the History Department at Salem State University and proprietor of the Streets of Salem blog, presents a fascinating lecture about one of Salem’s most entrepreneurial representatives of the Colonial Revival movement.
+Salem-born author and entrepreneur Mary Harrod Northend (1850-1926) wrote 11 books and countless magazine articles from 1904 until her accidental death in 1926, advancing an earnest and idealistic vision of New England in general, and “Old Salem” in particular, as style sources for the present and future.

 3:00 – 3:45 Women’s history focused tour of The Gables